cybozu/neco-containers/admission/docs/configuration.md

 | repositoryPrefix | string     | A URL prefix of the repositories to be matched with `applications.spec.source.repoURL`. |
 | projects         | \[\]string | A list of `applications.spec.project`s allowed for the applications in the repository.  |

+If both the `repository` and `repositoryPrefix` are specified, the rule is considered erroneous and ignored.

 ### `.git` suffix in `repository`

 In GitHub, `.git` suffix is set at repository URL automatically.
 However, this suffix is optional.
 In fact, you can access the repository without the suffix.